-Known as the most tranquil part of the Hamptons, Montauk is a popular summer destination for both people living in New York City and visitors from across the globe.
+Known as the most tranquil part of the Hamptons, Montauk is a popular USA summer vacation destination for both people living in New York City and visitors from across the globe.
 Between Montauk’s beautiful beaches, vivid food scene, and the iconic lighthouse, there are so many things to do in Montauk that often it’s hard to pick what to choose.
 If you plan on heading out East, this guide on the best Montauk activities will help you arrange an idyllic getaway.

 How to Get to Montauk, Long Island

 There are various ways to get to Montauk.
 And yes, even if you’re coming from NYC without a car!
 Below are all the options from the least expensive to the fastest options.